Skip to main content

 This story starts with an elder lady who got some help with her bag.
 This leads to the next event that she gave some delicious snack to a worker.
 This leads to the next event that the worker witnessed a beautiful sunset.
 The story went on and ended with a happy family dinner.

-Think about your story, how one event triggers the next, and the next.
+The lesson here is to think about your story, how one event triggers the next, and the next.

 • Conflict

 It means that, in your story, there is a goal that seems difficult to reach for your characters.
+And this conflict must be resolved in one way or anther.

 In this story, a young man and a young woman were in love and wanted to spend the rest of their lives together.
 But their families viewed each other as enemies and they didn’t approve their relationship.
 This is the conflict.